 On May 17, 2013, the plaintiff in IKB International S.A. in Liquidation, et al. v.
 Morgan Stanley, et al. filed a complaint against the Company and certain affiliates in the Supreme Court of NY.
-The complaint alleges that defendants made material misrepresentations and omissions in the sale to plaintiff of certain mortgage pass-through certificates backed by securitization trusts containing residential mortgage loans.
-The total amount of certificates allegedly sponsored, underwritten and/or sold by the Company to plaintiffs was approximately \$133.
-The complaint alleges causes of action against the

-Company for common law fraud, fraudulent concealment, aiding and abetting fraud, and negligent misrepresentation, and seeks, among other things, compensatory and punitive damages.
+The complaint alleges that defendants made material misrepresentations and omissions in the sale to the plaintiff of certain mortgage pass-through certificates backed by securitization trusts containing residential mortgage loans.
+The total amount of certificates allegedly sponsored, underwritten and/or sold by the Company to the plaintiff was approximately \$133.
+The complaint alleges causes of action against the Company for common law fraud, fraudulent concealment, aiding and abetting fraud, and negligent misrepresentation, and seeks, inter alia, compensatory and punitive damages.
 On October 29, 2014, the court granted in part and denied in part the Company's motion to dismiss.
 All claims regarding four certificates were dismissed.
-After these dismissals, the remaining amount of certificates allegedly issued by the Company or sold to plaintiffs by the Company was approximately \$116.
+After these dismissals, the remaining amount of certificates allegedly issued by the Company or sold to the plaintiff by the Company was approximately \$116.
 On August 11, 2016, the Appellate Division, affirmed the trial court's order denying in part the Company's motion to dismiss the complaint.
 On July 15, 2022, the Company filed a motion for summary judgment on all remaining claims.
 On March 1, 2023, the court granted in part and denied in part the Company's motion for summary judgment, narrowing the alleged misrepresentations at issue in the case.
 On March 26, 2024, the Appellate Division affirmed the trial court's summary judgment order.
-On October 1, 2024, trial is scheduled to begin.
+On August 27, 2024, the plaintiff notified the court that in light of the court's rulings to exclude certain evidence at trial, the plaintiff could not prove its claims at trial, and requested that the court dismiss the case, subject to its right to appeal the evidentiary rulings.
+On August 28, 2024, the court dismissed the case, and judgment was entered in the Company's favor.
+The plaintiff has filed notices of appeal.